DownAirOnly/usf-playlist-catalog/README.md

-# Universal Playlist Catalog
+# Universal Studios Florida Playlist Catalog

 A simple web project to catalog the background music playlists at Universal Studios Florida.

+Throughout the Studios side, there are a lot more playlists than you might think.
+Just within San Francisco, there's the street playlist, Lombardi's, Fast and Furious exit, and even another street playlist on the other side of London.
+While some playlists like the one at Hollywood Rip Ride Rockit are cataloged due to the focus on the music, others may be lost to time.

 ## MVP Goal